graphdl/exec-symbols/README.md

 ```

 - A `FactType` captures:
-  1. Arity (number of entities in the relationship),
+  1. Arity (number of nouns in the relationship),
   2. A verb function,
   3. A reading (a textual representation or something similar),
   4. Constraints (additional rules).